Sam Altman: CEO, Visionary, or Goblin King?

 Further Reading

-- "Goblin Mode: A Sociological Analysis" (imaginary)
+- "Goblin Mode: A Sociological Analysis" (rumored at /goblin-mode-sociology)